DanarGdg/nova-store/README.md

 A school project to practice implementing a payment gateway system.Integrated the Midtrans API in sandbox mode to simulate real payment workflows.
+This is frontend repo.
+Backend was originally built in Laravel but code was lost.

 # Getting Started with Create React App